andrew/ultimate-awesome/README.md

 - [awesome-appimage](https://github.com/AppImageCommunity/awesome-appimage) - Lovingly crafted AppImage tools and resources .
 - [awesome-kgqa](https://github.com/BshoterJ/awesome-kgqa) - A collection of some materials of knowledge graph question answering.
 - [awesome-books](https://github.com/marmotedu/awesome-books) - 📚 集合各类精品 IT 技术书籍，方便大家进行学习，也会推荐一些书，定期更新，长期维护！.
-- [Awesome-AI](https://github.com/re50urces/Awesome-AI) - A curated list of awesome things related to artificial intelligence tools.
 - [awesome-learning-resources](https://github.com/csr632/awesome-learning-resources) - 收集最优质的学习资料。专治“学习资料不足恐惧症”。.
+- [awesome-open-hardware](https://github.com/delftopenhardware/awesome-open-hardware) - 🛠Helpful items for making open source hardware projects.
 - [awesome-storybook](https://github.com/lauthieb/awesome-storybook) - A collection of awesome resources about @storybookjs ecosystem 🎨.
 - [awesome-coding-camps](https://github.com/theodesp/awesome-coding-camps) - A curated list of awesome Coding Bootcamps and websites to help you boost your career in Programming.
 - [awesome-react-native-talks](https://github.com/tiaanduplessis/awesome-react-native-talks) - :sunglasses: A curated list of talks about React Native or topics related to React Native.
 - [awesome-computer-graphics](https://github.com/waitin2010/awesome-computer-graphics) - A curated list of awesome computer graphics. .
+- [awesome-moleculer](https://github.com/moleculerjs/awesome-moleculer) - :rocket: A list of awesome things related to Moleculer microservices framework.
 - [list](https://github.com/awesome-yii/list) - A curated list of awesome Yii Framework extensions, tutorials and other nice things.
 - [awesome-rtc-hacking](https://github.com/EnableSecurity/awesome-rtc-hacking) - A list of awesome resources related to security and hacking of VoIP, WebRTC and VoLTE.
-- [awesome-open-hardware](https://github.com/delftopenhardware/awesome-open-hardware) - 🛠Helpful items for making open source hardware projects.
 - [awesome-point-cloud-place-recognition](https://github.com/kxhit/awesome-point-cloud-place-recognition) - A list of papers about point cloud based place recognition, also known as loop closure detection in SLAM (processing).
 - [awesome-graal](https://github.com/neomatrix369/awesome-graal) - A curated list of awesome resources for Graal, GraalVM, Truffle and related topics.
 - [awesome-surreal](https://github.com/surrealdb/awesome-surreal) - A curated list of SurrealDB resources, tools, utilities, and applications.
-- [awesome-moleculer](https://github.com/moleculerjs/awesome-moleculer) - :rocket: A list of awesome things related to Moleculer microservices framework.
+- [awesome-public-real-time-datasets](https://github.com/bytewax/awesome-public-real-time-datasets) - A list of publicly available datasets with real-time data maintained by the team at bytewax.io.
 - [awesome-database-design](https://github.com/sujeet-agrahari/awesome-database-design) - :zap: A collection of resources and tutorials to design a better database schema.
 - [awesome-remark](https://github.com/remarkjs/awesome-remark) - Curated list of awesome remark resources.
 - [awesome-semiconductor-startups](https://github.com/aolofsson/awesome-semiconductor-startups) - List of awesome semiconductor startups.